-We drove into the Lalit Resort which unfolded like an arresting narrative.
-Water is a recurring motif there with lagoons (which double up as rain water harvesting pools) sparkling amid sloping-roof villas and the Nombili river encircling it on three sides.
-In the distance, the sea, fringed by a skein of pearl-white sand, crashed on breakers, sounding like the cymbals of a symphony orchestra.
+Surrounded by the river Nombili and coconut palms, and appears like a luxury harbour of peace.
 We sipped our welcome drink — coconut water from the resort’s own trees (there are reportedly 2,800), in the spacious wood-beamed lobby.
 We asked politely if sugar had been added for we had never tasted such sweet coconut water before.
 The sweetness comes from the fertile soil, we were told.

-Over the next few days, we watched Brahminy kites revel in aerial calisthenics above the resort and glittering kingfishers poised to catch the tiny fish that leapt in and out of the river; skimmed the river in a kayak and reached the sea bordered by a palm-lined beach.
+Over the next few days, we watched Brahminy kites revel in aerial callisthenics above the resort and glittering kingfishers poised to catch the tiny fish that leapt in and out of the river; skimmed the river in a kayak and reached the sea bordered by a palm-lined beach.

 Round the year

-Yes, a holiday in Bekal can be multi-faceted — we adopted a beachcomber pace, indulged in the zen of doing nothing and marvelled how the colour green has been redefined in these parts.
+Yes, a holiday in Bekal can be multi-faceted — we adopted a beachcomber pace, indulged in the zen of doing nothing, and marvelled how the colour green has been redefined in these parts.
 On our last but one day we headed out of the resort for a spell of sightseeing, drove past sun-dappled woods and palm tree-etched beaches where birds called from unseen depths and the rays of a sleepy sun warmed us after a rain-lashed day.

-Thirty kilometres away from the resort is the charming Ananthapuram Lake temple, a tiered roof temple seemingly adrift in the middle of a lake.
-Here myth, mystique and legend intertwined, the seven idols are made of 64 Ayurvedic ingredients, the priest related.
+Thirty kilometers away from the resort is the charming Ananthapuram Lake temple, a tiered roof temple seemingly adrift in the middle of a lake.
+Here myth, mystique, and legend intertwined, the seven idols are made of 64 Ayurvedic ingredients, the priest related.
 Men have to enter bare-chested and all devotees must remove their footwear.
 Outside the temple, it was painful to walk on pebbly terrain but we went in search of Babiya, a vegetarian crocodile with a passion for rice balls.

 When its predecessor was shot dead by a British soldier in 1945, Babiya mysteriously appeared the next day, even though the dead reptile had never had a mate.
-Babiya did not grace us with a darshan and continued to loll discreetly in the water.
+Babiya did not grace us with darshan and continued to loll discreetly in the water.

 The next day we left the Edensque corner of Kerala, having glimpsed a world that might never come back.
 As we flew back to Mumbai, we wondered if we really wanted to tell people about this one-of-a-kind haven or jealously guard the secret to ourselves!